Welcome to Walking Tour Cork

 a free tour in our beloved home by the Lee

 On our Walking Tour Cork, we invite you to take a stroll through the history of Cork City, from its medieval past, through to its success as the busiest port in the British Empire and back into modern times.
 This tour takes approximately 90 minutes and is not too far to walk.
-Tours start at 11.00am on Saturday, Sunday and Monday only, booking is not essential but does guarantee a place.
+See tour schedule further down this page.
+Booking is not essential but does guarantee a place.
 The start point in on Daunt's Square beside McDonalds.
 See Contact Us

 During the 90 minutes, you will find yourself being amazed by the ancient city, visualising its castles and river channels, peering down its old laneways and getting a real understanding of the current shape of the city.